-“There is no one else - you’re on the team working that deal - you’re the guy,” said the Chinese man.
+“There is no one else - you’re on the team working that deal - you’re the guy,” said the Asian man.

 “I’m not the only person on that team,” replied John.

-The Chinese man paused, and intensified his gaze on John, if that were possible at this point, then said, “Unfortunately for you, Mr. Martin, you now know my face and what my people are planning to do, so you’re in this, whether you like it or not.
+The Asian man intensified his gaze on John, if that were possible at this point.
+He said, “Unfortunately for you Mr. Martin, you now know my face and what my people are planning to do, so you’re in this, whether you like it or not.
 You’re the guy.”

 “I’m not doing this!”
 John yelled in a whisper, right before he subconsciously pulled his head and torso backward defensively.
-Then he said, more submissively and nervously, “What if I decide not to do this?”
+Then he said, more submissively, “What if I decide not to do this?”

-The Chinese man just pointed to the manila envelope on the table, which John still hadn’t opened.
+The Asian man just pointed to the manila envelope on the table, which John still hadn’t opened.

-As he started to get up from the table, The Chinese man said, “Just make sure we hear the confirmed status of that deal before the market does.”
-Then he paused, stared at John again and said in a threatening tone, “And make sure your information is accurate.”
+As he started to get up from the table, The Asian man said, “Just make sure we hear the confirmed status of that deal before the market does."
+He paused and said with a threatening tone, "And make sure your information is accurate.”
 Then he walked out.

-Thunderstruck, John shook his head, slowly from side to side, and said to himself, “What the fuck is going on today?”
+Thunderstruck, John shook his head slowly, and said to himself, “What the fuck is going on today?”

-John opened the manila envelope, pulled out three photographs, a note and a key.
-He spread the photos out on the table in front of him, looked at them, and then slowly said, “Holy shit.”
+He opened the manila envelope, pulled out three photographs, a note and a key.
+He spread the photos out on the table in front of him and then slowly said, “Holy shit.”